apivideo/api.video-browser-to-rtmp/README.md

 [api.video](https://api.video) is the video infrastructure for product builders.
 Lightning fast video APIs for integrating, scaling, and managing on-demand & low latency live streaming features in your app.

+**WARNING: the development of this project is still in progress.
+It's NOT ready to be used in production yet.**

 # Table of contents
 - [Table of contents](#table-of-contents)